 These were the words spoken over the team radio as Valtteri Bottas crossed the winning line of the Australian Grand Prix (GP) in Melbourne on March 17.

 Prior to the race, most pundits and fans expected Ferrari to make the headlines in the aftermath of the first GP of the year.
-However, it was Lewis Hamilton’s bearded teammate with attitude who captured the imagination.
+However, it was Lewis Hamilton’s bearded teammate with attitude who

 At odds of +800, Bottas was considered an outsider according to most online bookmakers.

 However, in Bahrain on March 31, he will be seen as a genuine contender to win back-to-back races in 2019’s Formula 1 World Championship.

 Of course, Bottas is not going to find it easy to achieve this.

 With Lewis Hamilton, Max Verstappen, and Sebastian Vettel breathing down his neck, the 29-year-old will have his work cut out for him.

 If anything, this race is really going to be exciting.

 Let’s take a look at odds for the winner of the Bahrain Grand Prix before I break down my prediction ahead of the race.

 F1 Bahrain Grand Prix Winner Odds